 Be honest with yourself: why are you in business?
 What drove you to run your own business… and most importantly, is business ownership the right path for you?
+Allow a small business coach to perk you up.

 It’s only natural that you’ll experience the occasional low in your business.
 Whether it’s a financial crisis or simply a feeling of tiredness, the occasional dip is part and parcel of a business owner’s life.